SabatinoMasala/php-form-entry-validator/README.md

-    numeric - specify this if the value can only be a number regex:param - specify this if the value has to match a certain regex (param is a regex) function:param - specify this to use a custom callback method to validate the value (param is the name of the function)
+    numeric - specify this if the value can only be a number regex:param - specify this if the value has to match a certain regex (param is a regex) function:param - specify this to use a custom callback method to validate the value (param is the name of the function) equalto:param - specify this to match the value to the other value (param is the key index of the other value) minwords:param - specify a number of minimum words required (param is an int) maxwords:param - specify a number of maximum words allowed (param is an int) filetype:param - specify which filetypes are allowed (param is a string with comma separated file extensions)